Dkreick/AD2B/README.md

 ## Gameplay Features

+• Map full of places to explore

+• Random events based on map location

 • Combat turn with buffs and penalties

-• Map full of places to explore

 • Weapons, vehicles, cloth, drugs

-• Random events

 ### Combat turn with buffs and penalties